omonimus1/blog-jade-rubick/content/posts/2021-11-22--using-a-dslr-for-video-conferencing/index.md

 I initially purchased a [Sony a5100](https://www.amazon.com/gp/product/B00MHPAFAG/ref=as_li_tl?ie=UTF8&tag=rubick-20&camp=1789&creative=9325&linkCode=as2&creativeASIN=B00MHPAFAG&linkId=f674c8fdb42ca9d0c31a84a758eaea84).
 It’s smaller than many alternatives, and has a handy flip up screen, so you can see what you’re shooting from the front.
 However, the external battery seemed to not power it forever — it would need to be removed and reinserted every time I used the camera.

 So I instead went with a [Sony a6000](https://www.amazon.com/gp/product/B07BYZ5YB7/ref=as_li_tl?ie=UTF8&tag=rubick-20&camp=1789&creative=9325&linkCode=as2&creativeASIN=B07BYZ5YB7&linkId=ae5ecdf669c9fdefa942169bd0804133).
 It seems like Sony cameras are some of the best supported for webcams, so if I were purchasing today, that’s probably what I would start with.
 But anything with clean video that can take a dummy battery and stay on for a long time is fine.
-Here are a couple of sources that list cameras that will work:
+Some DSLRs won't stay in video mode for long periods of time, so be sure to search for overheating and using it as a webcam.
+Here are a couple of sources that list cameras that should work (but you should search a bit before using it):

 * [List of camera you can use](https://www.elgato.com/en/gaming/cam-link/camera-check) with Elgato Camlink
 * This is another [list of cameras with clean video from Atmos](https://www.atomos.com/cameras)